 Tarantula

 Tarantulas originally got their name from a spider that is not a tarantula at all!
+In the region surrounding the southern Italian town of Taranto, the tarantulas originally got their name from a different spider!
 In the region surrounding the southern Italian town of Taranto, the locals believed that the bite from the wolf spider was deadly and could only be countered by performing a wild dance.
 Those bitten would jump and spin until they collapsed from exhaustion.
-The dance was called the Tarantella, and it is this name that eventually came to describe large hairy spiders the world over.
+The dance was called “the Tarantella”, and it is this name that eventually came to describe large hairy spiders the world over.
 It is now known that the bite from the European Wolf Spider is harmless to humans.
 It was most likely the bite of a local black widow species that was making people sick.
 But the name stuck, and as Europeans spread around the world they carried the name “tarantula” with them.

 There are now about 820 species of large hairy spiders in the world that carry this name, all in the family Theraphosidae.